USS Lejeune: Transatlantic troop ship

 Lejeune was fully commissioned in April or May 1944.
 On 11 June 1944, she began her wartime service in her new role as a US Navy troop transport with a voyage from Norfolk to Glasgow, Scotland, with 4,460 soldiers aboard.
 Her troop capacity would later be increased to 4,650.
 Beginning on 12 July, she then made a trip from New York to Glasgow, with 207 officers and 4,307 Navy personnel.
 In December, she made an Atlantic crossing with elements of the 69th Infantry Division, which was destined to meet Soviet troops on the banks of the Elbe River deep within Germany five months later, in April 1945.

 Lejeune made a total of ten round-trip transatlantic crossings before the end of the war, and a further nine crossings were made to the United Kingdom, France or Africa in the months immediately after, until she returned to Norfolk 9 May 1946 for overhaul.

 Postwar troop service

 On 28 September 1946 Lejeune resumed service.
-From 19 October 1946 to 1 August 1947, she made a total of four trips to the Pacific, from San Francisco to Shanghai and Tsingtao, China, and to Yokosuka, Japan.
+From 19 October 1946 to 1 August 1947, she made a total of four trips to the Pacific, from San Francisco to Shanghai and Qingdao, China, and to Yokosuka, Japan.
 She then sailed back to New York City, reaching her destination 29 August, and from there returned to San Francisco 25 September.